cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 This week was my first time using containirzation.
 As something breifly touched on when I was studying for the AWS Cloud Practitioner exam, I was looking forward to getting hands on with this concept using Docker.
-The tasks I completed for this weeks homeworks are listed in the table below.
+The tasks I completed for this weeks homeworks are listed in the table below:

 | TASKS COMPLETED |
 | :-------------- |